Building the Education Revolution

-Building the Education Revolution (BER) is an Australian government program administered by the Department of Education, Employment and Workplace Relations (DEEWR) designed to provide new and refurbished infrastructure to all eligible Australian schools.
-The program was part of the Rudd government's economic stimulus package designed as a response to the 2007–2010 global financial crisis.
+Building the Education Revolution (BER) was an Australian government program administered by the Department of Education, Employment and Workplace Relations (DEEWR) designed to provide new and refurbished infrastructure to all eligible Australian schools.
+The program was part of the Rudd government's economic stimulus package designed as a response to the 2008 financial crisis.

-The program, totalling A$16.2 billion has three elements:
+The program, totaling A$16.2 billion has three elements: